 WHERE: Maides Cemetery, located next to the baseball field at Maides Park (1101 Manly Avenue)

 above: Kathy King displays a map of Maides Cemetery (photo credit: HWF)

 Since May 22, 2021, volunteers have gathered weekly to clear the ground around graves, both marked and unmarked, in addition to cutting down and hauling away several trees that had fallen during Hurricane Florence.
 Many thanks to those who have lent their time and labor to this important project!
 We’ve made great strides; the before and after photos are striking!
 Continuing care is still needed on a regular basis to honor this cemetery and those interred.

-Check out our gallery of “before” photos (right)!
+Check out our gallery of “before” photos (left)!
 All photos may be credited to the Historic Wilmington Foundation.

 VIEW OUR PROGRESS